 Should I buy one?

-A budget of £50,000 buys you a hot hatch like no other (apart from the original, mid-engined Renault 5 Turbo, perhaps).
-Alternatively, you could treat yourself to the brilliant new Honda Civic Type R, fresh out of the factory, and have a little left over.
+A budget of £50,000 buys you a hot hatch like no other (well, apart from the original, mid-engined Renault 5 Turbo).
+Alternatively, you could treat yourself to the brilliant new Honda Civic Type R, fresh out of the factory.
 Or, on the secondhand market, how about Porsche Cayman or a BMW M2?

-None of these cars have the novelty factor of an ageing French supermini from a time when Renault was crazy enough to shoehorn in a V6 engine.
+None of these cars have the novelty factor of a crazy French supermini with a V6 engine shoehorned in.
 But how much do you want to be different?
 Only you can make that call.

 Pub fact

-Rumour has it, when the Clio V6 was being developed, Volkswagen heard that a 3.0-litre Clio was being produced.
-Refusing to be outdone in the efficiency stakes, or so it thought, the German comapny rushed the Lupo 3L into development – with the goal of consuming just three litres of fuel per 100km.
-The result was a very different car to the Clio V6…
+Rumour has it that, when the Clio V6 was being developed, Volkswagen heard that a ‘three-litre Clio’ was being produced.
+Refusing to be outdone in the efficiency stakes, or so it thought, the German company rushed the Lupo 3L into development – with the goal of consuming just three litres of fuel per 100km.

 Thanks to 4 Star Classics for the loan of the Renault Clio V6, which has now been sold.